 Due to its conditioning property, people don’t use hibiscus mixed with henna but as a post henna conditioner.
 When using hibiscus as a conditioner, it is best to use it as a powder mixed into a paste instead of the tea.
-However, if you would like to do a tea rinse, you are definitely able to so.
+However, if you would like to do a tea rinse, you are definitely able to do so.
 Personally, I see better results with a pure hibiscus paste and I have received great results with mixing the powder with other ingredients.
-One mixed that I have used that works great is hibiscus with Silk Elements conditioner and other Ayurvedic powders.
+One mix that I have used that works great is hibiscus with Silk Elements conditioner and other Ayurvedic powders.
 Let me tell you, it was heaven in my hair.
 Cherrelle (my hair) loved it!

 A Word of Caution

 Due to the acidic nature of hibiscus, do not combine lemon or other acidic ingredients to speed the color-releasing process.
 Hibiscus alone will speed the process and replace all other acids you would normally mix with henna.
 Mixing hibiscus with other acids can damage your hair.